-IRCI is cooperating with Sakai City to promote and raise public awareness of ICH.
-For instance, panels introducing ICH and IRCI activities are displayed at the Sakai City Museum, where the IRCI office is located.
-IRCI also collaborates in events and symposia organised by Sakai City for the general public to deepen their understanding of ICH.
+IRCI cooperates with Sakai City to promote and raise public awareness about ICH.
+For instance, panels introducing ICH and IRCI's activities are displayed at the Sakai City Museum, where the IRCI is located.
+IRCI also collaborates in events and symposia organized by Sakai City for the general public to deepen their understanding of ICH.